• Skip to primary navigation

 3 cups powdered sugar, ¾ cup butter, ¼ cup milk, ¼ cup Bird's vanilla custard powder

-• Place the pan in your fridge for at least 20 minutes, or until the custard is firm.
+• Place the pan into your fridge for at least 20 minutes, or until the custard is firm.

 8 ounces shaved dark chocolate or chocolate chips, 4 tablespoons butter